Curriculum Policy Statement

 PHYSICAL ACTIVITY and SPORT

 We believe that daily physical activity and sport is essential to the health and well-being of all children and leads to an active healthy life style.
 Through our daily Physical Education opportunities children develop skills and understanding in a variety of physical activities.
 We believe these should be enjoyable.
 We provide a safe and well structured environment for children to develop their skills and improve on their PB (personal best).
 We teach the importance of keeping fit and healthy through exercise and being a good team player while enjoying a variety of sports.
 Each class has a daily P.E. lesson throughout the year, covering Dance, Gym or Games.
 Daily classroom aerobics are enjoyed by everyone.
-Athletics and swimming is taught in KS2 during the summer term.
+Athletics and swimming is taught in KS2 during the Summer term.
 In the EYFS the children have access to planned daily physical activities inside and outside.
-Our very popular extra-curricular clubs include Football, Netball and Dance and Gym.
+Our very popular extra-curricular clubs include Football and High 5 Club.

 MODERN FOREIGN LANGUAGE - FRENCH